“What do you mean they’re disputing the charge? They signed a contract!”

 It’s important to know that there is another kind of chargeback: an ACH/EFT chargeback.
 ACH/EFT stands for Automated Clearing House/Electronic Funds Transfer.
 Automated Clearing House is an electronic banking network used for direct deposit and electronic bill payment.

 In the case of an ACH/EFT chargeback, the consumer notifies their bank that a payment initiated by a merchant is not authorized.
-In most cases of ACH disputes, Member Solutions receives a request from the bank telling us a customer is disputing their ACH/EFT payment from their checking or savings account.
+If you’re a Member Solutions billing client, in most cases of ACH disputes, Member Solutions receives a request from the bank telling us a customer is disputing their ACH/EFT payment from their checking or savings account.

 What Happens When You Receive an ACH/EFT Chargeback?